jagottsicher/breakthrough/README.md

 This is a first draft only - urgently seeking companions.
 Please read the first draft of the [whitepaper](https://github.com/jagottsicher/breakthrough/blob/main/docs/whitepaper.md) and, if you're interested, open an issue or [start a discussion](https://github.com/jagottsicher/breakthrough/discussions).

 Surely, there is a spot for you if you want to commit.
 There is no need to fork from, em, barely nothing.
-Thanks.
+Thanks!

+P.S.: Please note the sponsor button above.
+You can send me a few Satoshis with the Lighning Network ⚡️ – it already works!